-There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during September 2019.
+There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during October 2019.
 A series of Piezometers installed along the perimeter of the external embankment are monitored regularly to determine any potential seepage through the embankment.
 All of the "Lift" Piezometers monitor for signs of moisture using a standing water level gauge.
 No water was detected during the monitoring of the Lift Piezometers.
+As deposition started in Sector 5, the piezometers located in this area were also monitored, with no water being detected.